 And when I finally sit down to write, all my channels are open, and I’m free to receive my best inspiration to tell the story from my heart to the reader’s.
 And that’s what I do.

 Following this process, I’m able to develop and test my ideas, get to know my characters, discover what’s happening, arrange everything in the right order, plan powerful scenes, and then write without stalling.
-My first draft of PISS FAIRY was surprisingly clean.
-I’m hoping the same for DEAD CEMETERY.
+My first draft of The Bedwetter was surprisingly clean.
+I’m hoping the same for Dead Cemetery.

 Will you still find holes in your story?
 Probably.
 But they won’t be big enough to drive a Buick through.
 And you won’t get snagged by “I don’t know what comes next.”
 This approach, I’ve found, makes the revision process much easier.